denmark111/Stocker/README.md

     AWS is required for AWS Comprehend service.
-    To learn more about AWS Comprehend, visit [here](https://aws.amazon.com/ko/comprehend/)
+    To learn more about AWS Comprehend, visit [here](https://aws.amazon.com/ko/comprehend/) AWS is integrated as API in each crawler.

 - **Apache web server**

     Required to actually run the application.

 ### Installation

+1. TBD